supposedly/dialect-museum/README.md

    an input with the value `z` or `ee` and transform it into something else based on that info alone.
 2. *What other stuff is **around** our input?* &mdash; This is called its "environment".
 3. Our input is probably the product of other rules that have applied in the past. *What did it used to look like?*
-4. Lastly, and this is the toughest one to reason about: what will our input's environment look like **in the future**, after other rules have run?
+4. Lastly, and this is the toughest one to reason about: *what will our input's environment look like **in the future**, after other rules have run?*
    - This info isn't needed for every rule.
 I've found two solid usecases for it so far, one hacky and one actually valid.
-The valid one is when you need to write a rule with **directionality**, i.e. one that applies iteratively from right to left or left to right, which I'll sell you harder on below.
+The valid one is when you need to write a rule with **directionality**, i.e. one that applies iteratively from right to left or left to right, which I'll sell you more on below.
    - As it happens, this feature is also broken in the project's current implementation!
 That means that iterative stress rules are impossible to write efficiently for now &mdash; you have to duplicate the environment of, like, the entire word for every single stress location.
 Again, more later.